-If you’re having no signal for your VGA monitor, don’t panic!
+If you’re having no signal on your monitor or VGA no input signal monitor going to sleep, don’t panic!
 There are solutions to fix VGA no signal problem.

 VGA having no signal means that your monitor is powered on but not connected to a video card, so you should make sure the connection is working properly.

 Here are the solutions to fix VGA no signal issue.
 You shouldn’t have to try them all; just work your way through the list until everything’s working again.